NBA: Hornets PG Kemba Walker Addresses Trade Rumors, ‘I Could Care Less’

 — Rick Bonnell (@rick_bonnell) June 29, 2018

-When Mitch Kupchak traded the expiring contract of Dwight Howard to the Brooklyn Nets for Timofey Mozgov’s lucrative deal, most people expect the Hornets to undergo a full-scale rebuild.
+When Mitch Kupchak traded the expiring contract of Dwight Howard to the Brooklyn Nets for Timofey Mozgov’s lucrative deal, most people expected the Hornets to undergo a full-scale rebuild.
 The main part of the process is moving Kemba Walker for young players and future draft picks.
 One of the NBA teams who expressed strong interest in acquiring Walker is the Cleveland Cavaliers.

 There is a growing belief in Cleveland that the potential acquisition of Walker could strengthen their chance of re-signing LeBron James, who recently opted out of the final year of his contract to become an unrestricted free agent in July.
-However, Brian Windhorst of ESPN speculated that the door for Walker-to-Cavaliers trade “has closed.”
+However, Brian Windhorst of ESPN speculated that the door for a Walker-to-Cavaliers trade “has closed.”

 As of now, it remains questionable what the Hornets plan to do this offseason after deciding to keep Kemba Walker on their roster.
 The Hornets, as currently constructed, are not in a position to dominate the weak Eastern Conference next season.
 If they suffer another disappointing season, it is highly likely that Walker will leave the Hornets as an unrestricted free agent in the summer of 2019.